ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/rtl/index.md

 RTL is used for displaying languages that go from Right to Left, eg Hebrew and Arabic.
 To get AG Grid to display in RTL format, set the property `enableRtl=true`.

-## Simple Example
+## RTL Example

-Below shows a simple example of a grid using RTL.
+Below shows an example of a grid using RTL.
 To make it look better we should really be using an RTL language, however none of us in AG Grid knows any RTL languages, so we are sticking with English.

 <grid-example title='RTL Simple' name='rtl-simple' type='generated'></grid-example>